dyhes/zulip/docs/subsystems/dependencies.md

 ## Philosophy on adding third-party dependencies

-In the Zulip project, we take a pragmatic approach to third-party dependencies.
-Overall, if a third-party project does something well that Zulip needs to do (and has an appropriate license), we'd love to use it rather than reinventing the wheel.
+In the Aloha project, we take a pragmatic approach to third-party dependencies.
+Overall, if a third-party project does something well that Aloha needs to do (and has an appropriate license), we'd love to use it rather than reinventing the wheel.
 If the third-party project needs some small changes to work, we prefer to make those changes and contribute them upstream.
 When the upstream maintainer is slow to